 A piece of artwork made of soap was broken in half because some visitor sat on it just to take picturesTasya Nuarta

 Some local artists I talked to say that this is not the first time Galeri Nasional is experiencing vandalism by the audience.
-Supposedly, a number of artworks have been broken during the exhibitions there!
-It is not an exclusive Galeri Nasional problem, but they should prove they are doing more than they actually do at the moment (exhibition with no guard at sight!).
+Supposedly, a number of artworks have been broken during the exhibitions there.
+It is not an exclusive Galeri Nasional problem, but they should prove they are doing more than they actually do at the moment (exhibition with no guard in sight).